reductive-group/reductive-group.github.io/_posts/2026-04-30-Adapting-rook-script.md

 Some people, especially outside of North America, pronounce the three words Mary, merry, and marry in three distinct ways: Mary with something like a long a, /eɹ/ or /eəɹ/; merry with a short e, /ɛɹ/; and marry with a short a, /æɹ/.
 I pronounce all three the same—with /eɹ/—and the official rook script spelling of all three words is “meir·ii”.

-While I have heard people pronounce words like merry with a central vowel /ɜɹ/, I have not heard a distinct short e and long a before r in North America.
+While I have heard people pronounce words like “merry” with a central vowel /ɜɹ/, I have not heard a distinct short e and long a before r in North America.
 If you are the person who does that, you may choose to spell “merry” and words like it (“terrible”, “very”, etc.) with “er”.
-If, more likely, you use /ɜɹ/, you may prefer “ər”.
+If you use /ɜɹ/, you may prefer “ər”.

 What is more common, especially in the northeastern US, is pronouncing “Mary” and “merry” the same, but pronouncing “marry” differently.
 If you do this, you may want to spell words like “marry”, “barrel”, and “narrative” with “ar”.